Bradfield/algos/graphs/strongly-connected-components.md

 transposition of a graph $G$ is defined as the graph $G^T$ where all the edges in the graph have been reversed.
-That is, if there is a directed edge from node A to node B in the original graph then $G^T$ will contain and edge from node B to node A. Figure 33 &lt;fig\_tpa&gt; and Figure 34 &lt;fig\_tpb&gt; show a simple graph and its transposition.
+That is, if there is a directed edge from node A to node B in the original graph then $G^T$ will contain and edge from node B to node A. Figure 33 and
+Figure 34 show a simple graph and its transposition.

 ![Figure 33: A Graph $G$](Figures/transpose1.png)

 ![Figure 34: Its Transpose $G^T$](Figures/transpose2.png)

 Look at the figures again.
-Notice that the graph in Figure 33 &lt;fig\_tpa&gt; has two strongly connected components.
-Now look at Figure 34 &lt;fig\_tpb&gt;.
+Notice that the graph in Figure 33 has two strongly connected components.
+Now look at Figure 34.
 Notice that it has the same two strongly connected components.

 We can now describe the algorithm to compute the strongly connected